 I was privileged to visit the Mount Marie in the summer of 2017 while the pocket was being excavated and saw some of the garnets in place.
 Dennis asked me to take some broken material to my Colorado lab to determine how best to clean it.
 I returned to the mine in the summer of 2018 and was able to see the product of his work.
 We also arranged for me to be the sole source of these crystals in the market place.
 Dennis has provide me with about thirty specimens, representing the best from the mine and a few reference pieces.
 I have been busy in my lab doing additional trimming of matrix and cleaning of the crystals.
 Dennis has moved on to other areas of the property in search for more gem material.
 We can hope that he encounters fine crystals, too.

 The almandine specimens will make their world debut in Tucson in February at the Westward Look Fine Mineral Show, Feb.
 7-11 in the Graeber and Himes room.
 The number of specimens of high quality is limited.
 We expect these crystals to set a new standard for almandine from Maine and become American classics.
 We anticipate that some of the finest pieces will soon reside in major museums.
 If you are not able to attend Westward Look, we will have the remaining crystals at the TGMS “Main Show” at the Tucson Convention Center, Feb 14-17.
-We will be pricing the lot as soon as all of it is prepared.
-From what I have finished working on, I estimate the specimen prices will range from the low hundreds to around $40,000.

 The mine is not open to collecting or visitors.
 But I am happy to share some photos of the property and the garnets.